-Private lawyers have filed a lawsuit in state court on behalf of one same-sex couple seeking to have their marriage respected by the state of Louisiana.
-Judge Edward B. Broussard ruled against the couple on July 26, 2013, and the case is now being appealed.
+Private lawyers filed a lawsuit in state court on behalf of one same-sex couple seeking to have their marriage respected by the state of Louisiana and the ability for one mother to legally adopt her son.
+Judge Edward B. Broussard dismissed the case on July 26, 2013, and the case was appealed.

 The plaintiffs are Angela Marie Costanza and Chastity Shanelle Brewer, who live in Lafayette, Louisiana and had legally married in California.

 On February 5, Judge Edward Rubin granted a reversal of the lower court ruling, granting the second-parent adoption.
 The Louisiana Attorney General appealed the ruling, the decision was vacated and remanded for a full hearing of the constitutional issues presented, including claims seeking respect for the couple's marriage.